kreijack/bombrowser/tests/TESTS.md

 ### Test 2.4 - documents
 Test description:
-- In the "BOMBrowser - codes list" window insert code 8200% and press ENTER; Select the 2nd entry (820001)
+- In the "BOMBrowser - codes list" window insert code 8200%
+- press ENTER
+- Select the 2nd entry (820001)

 Expected result: In the bottom part are showed two buttons with two documens